10: The Driver CPC module 4 practical safety demonstration test

 Emphasis must be on the candidate demonstrating their ability to answer the questions.
 For example: the candidate will be expected to make a physical check of certain equipment fitted to the vehicle, rather than tell you where it is and how to operate it.

-For LGV tests only, a piece of equipment will be required.
+For LGV practical demonstration tests only, a piece of equipment may be required.
 This is the load demonstration securing trolley (LSDT).
-This will be used by candidates to demonstrate their ability to secure and un-secure loads using the equipment provided which includes the use of rope, chain, a webbing strap and a load tensioning bar.
+This may be used by candidates to demonstrate their ability to secure and un-secure loads using the equipment provided which includes the use of rope, chain, a webbing strap and a load tensioning bar.
+Alternatively, additional suitable vehicle(s) can be used to demonstrate their ability to secure and un-secure loads.

 Please note there is no eyesight check requirement for this test and no need for L plates.

-Examiners should note the Driver CPC module four test is not a licence acquisition test.
-Therefore a candidate may produce any vehicle for the Driver CPC test so long as it meets the MTV for the vehicle presented (categories C, D and all sub categories as applicable) which may also be subject to the exception detailed above.
+Examiners and assessors should note the Driver/CPC module four test is not a licence acquisition test.
+Therefore, a candidate may produce any vehicle for the Driver CPC/test so long as it meets the MTV for the vehicle presented (categories C, D and all sub categories as applicable) which may also be subject to the exception detailed above.

-If, during the course of the test, the examiner notices a problem with the vehicle (for example a defective bulb) as the test is being conducted off road the test must continue.
+If, during the course of the test, the examiner or assessor notices a problem with the vehicle (for example a defective bulb) as the test is being conducted off road the test must continue.

 10.05: Explanation of form CPC4 and use of laminates